Last updated 14 September 2020

 - With the relevant Merchant, bank or other financial institution(s), as necessary to provide our payment services.
 Please note we do not share complete card payment details with our Merchants.

 - With our affiliates, as necessary to provide our services and operate our business.

-- With service providers working for us, and our professional and legal advisors, as necessary for the running of our business..
+- With service providers performing services on our behalf, and our professional and legal advisors, as necessary for the running of our business.